Library Spotlight: Carl G. Stahmer

-Carl G. Stahmer, PhD is the Director of Digital Scholarship at the University Library.
+Carl G. Stahmer, PhD is the Director of Digital Scholarship at the UC Davis Library.
 He oversees a variety of digital initiatives on campus, and has worked in the digital humanities since the mid 1990s.
 Stahmer’s work has been funded by various organizations and institutions, including the Institute of Museum and Library Services in 2014, the National Endowment for the Humanities, the University of California Humanities Research Institute, the Andrew W. Mellon Foundation, The National Science Foundation, and the British Society for Eighteenth Century Studies.
 Digital Humanities remains a growing field, especially regarding open source access to materials.

-In the mid 1990s, you built Romantic Circles, a refereed scholarly Website devoted to the study of Romantic-period literature and culture.
+Romantic Circles, a refereed scholarly Website devoted to the study of Romantic-period literature and culture.
 What were your overall goals when you built this online platform, and in what ways, if any, has it grown in ways you didn’t expect?

 I was first exposed to the world of networked information while working on the ARPANET in the late 1980s, and the first thing I thought when I saw it was, “Someday everything will be here!”
 That thought stuck with me, and as soon as I started graduate school and had access the internet I started putting things online.
 Romantic Circles grew out of an earlier project that I had started called “The Shelley Index,” which was an online resources devoted to the study of Percy Bysshe Shelley.
 This site, which consisted completely of content produced by me without any peer review, caught the eye of Neil Fraistat (University of Maryland) and Steven E. Jones (Loyola University, Chicago), who had also been working on creating online resources for the study of Romantic literature.
 We put our heads together and Romantic Circles was born.
 Our primary goals for the site were twofold.
 First, we wanted to make high quality scholarship freely available to everyone.
 And second, we wanted to leverage new possibilities of form and meaning offered by the environment.
 The thing that has most surprised me about the site is how little of the second goal has been realized.
 In the early days, we tried a lot of experimental stuff—multi-player gaming environments, collaboratively authored scholarship, multi-media presentation, etc.—but few of these alternate publication forms attracted enduring readership.
 (It is interesting to note that several still attracted a lot of critical attention.)
 As an editorial practice, we made decisions to focus on the types of content with which our users were most engaged, which is a sound editorial decision.
 But I wish we had had more resources to pursue more experimentation.